 In the 2015 Downbeat Magazine 80th Annual Reader's Poll, Brian was voted into the top 20 in the Drummers category.

-Brian is an official Bosphorus Cymbals Artist and a Regional Artist Endorser for the Sakae Drum Company.
+Brian is an official Bosphorus Cymbals Artist and a Canopus Drum Company Endorser.

 Whether as a bandleader or as a sideman, Brian continues to perform at a high level, always welcoming new opportunities for expression and creativity while maintaining the protocol of a professional artist.

-Brian Andres is proud to be an official Regional Artist Endorser for the Sakae Drum Company and a Bosphorus Cymbal Artist
+Brian Andres is proud to be an official Artist Endorser for the Canopus Drum Company and a Bosphorus Cymbal Artist